Working in partnership with local businesses and organisations is key to preventing and tackling business crime.

 Abuse and violence towards shopworkers is a bigger problem than many people think, with the 2021 Crime Report from the Association of Convenience Stores showing that at least 400 shopworkers across the UK are abused every day.

-One of our main focusses is supporting retail workers and preventing retail violence.
+One of our main focuses is supporting retail workers and preventing retail violence.
 Our aims are to improve reporting, catch prolific offenders, and work closely with businesses to improve their overall security.

 Sussex Police also supports campaigns such as ShopKind, a national campaign funded by the Home Office to help tackle the rise in verbal abuse and physical attacks on shopworkers.
 The campaign urges the public to be mindful of retail workers' essential role, and emphasises that we should all treat workers and customers with respect, kindness and gratitude.
 We support this campaign encouraging the reporting of incidents in the retail sector, alongside operational activity.